 From town records, the last will and testament of William Shakspere (notice the spelling, different from "Shakespeare") (1564-1616) of Stratford-upon-Avon shows his estate had no books in it or any elements of writing and literature.
-Researchers have never found a single letter he wrote to anyone during his entire lifetime.
+Researchers scouring exhaustively have never found a single letter he ever wrote to anyone.
 None of his in-laws or friends or associates ever referred to him in their own correspondence or anywhere as being a writer.
-We believe he was completely illiterate, as were his parents, wife, and children.
+We believe he and his parents, wife, and children were completely illiterate.
 When he died in 1616, no one in literary circles paid any attention.
 These indications and many more, which scholars don't dispute, appear to render laughable any notion that Shakspere was author of the greatest works in the English language.